Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Wrath r35.17
+- Fixed a bug that was leading to an incomplete default setup (missing chat tabs, etc.) on first login.
+- Fixed a bug in the priest tutorial, where the tutorial was instructing to go to the next menu entry for action bar slot 2, but did not trigger the next step on doing so.

 ## Changes in Sku ERA r32.26
 - Fixed a bug with game key binds, that was breaking Core > Game Key Binds > Reset all.